Finding the Right Health Care Attorney for Your Dental Practice or Medical Clinic?

 There are likely hundreds of thousands of dollars, if not millions of dollars, at stake depending on the size of the practice, and the attorney that you choose to represent you plays a major role in the success and future of your practice.

-The ADA Center for Professional Success has issued an article titled “A Dentist Guide to Selecting A Lawyer” that provides excellent guidance on choosing the right attorney.
-As part of this article, the ADA lists some questions that you should ask your attorney to see whether they have the required knowledge and experience in handling these types of matters and to see if the lawyer is the right fit for you; these questions are:
+The ADA Center for Professional Success has published an article titled “A Dentist Guide to Selecting A Lawyer” that provides excellent guidance on choosing the right attorney for your practice.
+As part of this article, the ADA lists some questions that you should ask your attorney to see whether they have the required knowledge and experience in handling these types of matters and to see if the health care lawyer is the right fit for you; these questions are:

 (b) Will you be the lawyer handling this matter, or will an associate be handling this?